JarvensivuS/Car-Database/README.md

 Handling HTTP requests using Spring Boot and H2 Database.

 # Main Menu
-Here's our Main HTML form, where we are able to search, add, update and delete cars.
+Here's the main HTML form, where we are able to search, add, update and delete cars.

 ![image](https://user-images.githubusercontent.com/47556122/221501406-e9715bda-0eef-43d3-babe-22afa63dad73.png)